Barros9/BeerApp/README.md

+# Warning ⚠️
+Since [Punk API](https://punkapi.com/) shut down, it is possible using the app with only the 20 beers items available in [BeerAppDatabase.db](https://github.com/Barros9/BeerApp/blob/master/libraries/beer/src/main/assets/BeerAppDatabase.db)

 # BeerApp

 A sample Android native app that shows a list of beers using the [Punk API](https://punkapi.com/).
 The app is based